 - ii.
 Death Benefits.
-Upon the death of a non-retired member, the beneficiary receives a lump-sum refund of the member's account balance (accumulated contributions and interest).
+Upon the death of a non-retired member, the beneficiary receives a lumpsum refund of the member's account balance (accumulated contributions and interest).
 In addition, the beneficiary will receive a lump-sum payment from employer funds equal to the account balance, provided one or more of the following contributions are met: - member was employed by PERS employer at the time of death, - member died within 120 days after termination of PERS covered employment, - member died as a result of injury sustained while employed in a PERS-covered job, or - member was on an official leave of absence from a PERS-covered job at the time of death. - iii.
 Disability Benefits.
 A member with 10 or more years of creditable service who becomes disabled from other than duty-connected causes may receive a non-duty disability benefit.
 A disability resulting from a job-incurred injury or illness qualifies a member (including PERS judge members) for disability benefits regardless of the length of PERS-covered service.
-Upon qualifying for either a non-duty or duty disability, service time is computed to age 58 (55 for police and fire members) when determining the monthly benefit. - iv.
+Upon qualifying for either a non-duty or duty disability, service time is computed to age 58 (55 for police and fire members) when determining the monthly benefit.

+NOTES TO THE BASIC FINANCIAL STATEMENTS For the Year Ended June 30, 2023

+- iv.
 Benefit Changes After Retirement.
 Members may choose to continue participation in their variable account after retiring and may experience annual benefit fluctuations due to changes in the fair value of the underlying global equity investments of that account.

-NOTES TO THE BASIC FINANCIAL STATEMENTS For the Year Ended June 30, 2022

 Under ORS 238.360 monthly benefits are adjusted annually through cost-of-living changes (COLA).
-The COLA is capped at 2.0 percent.
+The COLA is capped at 2.0 percent. - b.

-- b.
 OPSRP Pension Program (OPSRP DB).
 The ORS Chapter 238A Defined Benefit Pension Program provides benefits to members hired on or after August 29, 2003. - i.
 Pension Benefits.
 This portion of OPSRP provides a life pension funded by employer contributions.
 Benefits are calculated with the following formula for members who attain normal retirement age: